nickigann03/nickigann03/README.md

 ## 🛠️ Languages & Frameworks

-A selection of the languages, frameworks, and tools I have worked with, pulled from your image:
+These are some of the languages, frameworks, and tools I have worked with during my university's assignments, personal projects or hackathons:

 <p align="center">
     <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" />